yacy/yacy_search_server/help/Connections_p.md

 Page backend: `source/net/yacy/htroot/Connections_p.java`.

 No request parameters are needed for normal use of this page.
+The page refreshes every three seconds.

 ## What To Expect

-Expect observations: counts, logs, queues, timing, network rows, thread states, or resource values.
-Monitoring does not fix the issue by itself; it points to the next page or setting to change.
+The incoming count falls when synchronous processing returns or asynchronous processing completes, times out, or fails.
+Its displayed limit applies to remote requests; local requests are displayed but exempt from rejection.
+This count is not the number of TCP connections or servlet sessions.

 ## Related Pages